iicc1/TgBash/README.md

 To modify the responses to commands edit the commands.sh file (this should ease upgrades of the bot core).

-Once you're done editing start the bot with ```./bashbot.sh start```.
+Once you're done editing start the bot with ```./bot.sh start```.
 If you want to do some more changes make them and then rerun the same command.
 To stop the bot run ```./bot.sh kill```.
 If some thing doesn't work as it should, debug with ```bash -x bot.sh```.

-To use the functions provided in this script in other scripts simply source bashbot: ```source bashbot.sh```
+To use the functions provided in this script in other scripts simply source bashbot: ```source bot.sh```

 ## User count